January 2020 Rent Report

 Read on for an analysis of the trends we're seeing this month.

-Year-over-year growth currently stands at 0.9 percent at the national level, which is well below the 2.8 percent rate we saw this time last year as well as the 2.0 percent rate from December 2016.
-Rent growth is also pacing well behind the overall rate of inflation, which stands at 2.2 percent as of the latest data release, and is similarly lagging growth in average hourly earnings, which have increased by 3.2 percent over the past twelve months.
-This year's moderation in rent growth is a welcome bit of relief as millions of our nation's renters continue to struggle with housing affordability.
+Currently, rent growth is trailing the overall rate of inflation, which stands at 2.1 percent as of the latest data release.
+Rent growth lags even further behind the growth in average hourly earnings, which have increased by 3.1 percent over the past twelve months.
+The fact that rent growth is still trailing income growth is a welcome bit of relief as millions of our nation's renters continue to struggle with housing affordability.

 Rows per page: